Christoph Schönborn: Reform of clerical celibacy

-On 14 April 2019, Schönborn said that there can be celibate priests and also married priests in the Roman Catholic Church.
+On 14 April 2019, Schönborn expressed openness to the possibility of married men being ordained to the priesthood (something which already occurs in the Eastern Catholic Churches and the Anglican ordinariate), while maintaining clerical celibacy as normative.

-Health and retirement
+Health and retirement plans

 On 22 March 2019, Schönborn revealed that he was suffering from prostate cancer and would not appear in public until after surgery in May 2019.
-On 9 May, the Archdiocese of Vienna announced that his surgery had been successful.
+On 9 May, the Archdiocese of Vienna announced that his surgery was successful.

-On 21 January 2020, the archdiocese announced that Pope Francis would not accept Schönborn's resignation when he turned 75 but only when he was ready to name his successor.
-Schönborn has resigned as president of the Austrian Bishops Conference on 16 June 2020, after four years of his six-year term.
+On 21 January 2020, the Archdiocese of Vienna announced that Pope Francis would not accept Schönborn's resignation when he turned 75, but only when it was ready to name his successor.
+Schönborn submitted his resignation as president of the Austrian Bishops Conference on 16 June 2020, after four years of his six-year term.

-Coat of arms

-Schönborn's coat of arms as an archbishop and cardinal includes in its upper sinister field the family arms of the House of Schönborn.
+Pope Francis accepted Schönborn's resignation on 22 January 2025, his 80th birthday, without naming his successor.